c-w/gutenberg-http/README.rst

 ========

 This project is a HTTP wrapper for the `Python Gutenberg API <https://github.com/c-w/gutenberg/>`_.
-As such, it lets you search for books
+As such, it lets you search for books, retrieve information about books and get the text of books via a set of easy-to-use HTTP endpoints.

 Endpoints
 =========